ktatar/rawaudiovae/README.md

 This code is built within the following research residency: https://kivanctatar.com/Coding-Latent-No-1

+We have a paper on this work published at the Sound and Music Conference 2023: https://arxiv.org/pdf/2305.15571

 This work was partially supported by the Wallenberg AI, Autonomous Systems and Software Program – Humanities and Society (WASP-HS) funded by the Marianne and Marcus Wallenberg Foundation and the Marcus and Amalia Wallenberg Foundation.